Shutdown, Reboot, Suspend and Hibernate a Linux System

 Comparing halt, power-off, shutdown, and reboot

-Mode/State | What does it do? | What does it not do? |
+| Mode/State | What does it do? | What does it not do? |

-Halt | Terminate all processes and services and shutdown CPU but leaves the system in a powered-on state. | Does not power-off the system. |
+| Halt | Terminate all processes and services and shut down the CPU. | Power off the system. |

-Power-off | Turn off all services and process then send an ACPI command to the motherboard and then to the PSU to terminate the power supply of the system. | Does not execute any command or script before turning off the system. |
+| Power-off | Turn off all services and processes, and send an ACPI command to the motherboard to terminate the power supply. | Execute any command or script before turning off the system. |

-Shutdown | Execute configured commands and scripts and then shuts down the system by following the same process which the power-off mode uses. | Does not keep the system in a powered-on state. |
+| Shutdown | Execute configured commands and scripts and shut down the system by following the process the power-off mode uses. | Keep the system in a powered-on state. |

-Reboot | First shutdown the system by following the same process which the shutdown mode uses then sends a reboot ACPI command to the motherboard and PSU to start the system again. | Does not keep the system in a powered-off state. |
+| Reboot | Shut down the system by following the shutdown mode process and send a reboot ACPI command to the motherboard to start the system again. | Keep the system in a powered-off state. |

 To halt the system, use any one of the following commands.